dotnet/docs/docs/standard/microservices-architecture/net-core-net-framework-containers/net-core-container-scenarios.md

 ---
-title: When to choose .NET Core for Docker containers | Microsoft Docs
+title: When to choose .NET Core for Docker containers
 description: .NET Microservices Architecture for Containerized .NET Applications | When to choose .NET Core for Docker containers
 keywords: Docker, Microservices, ASP.NET, Container
 author: CESARDELATORRE